PalomaCue/cloudera-ml-vm/README.md

     python --version

+#### Kafka version

+There is nothing like kafka --version at this point.
+So you should either check the version from your /usr/lib/kafka/cloudera  folder.

+    grep "version" /usr/lib/kafka/cloudera/*

 The main problem I try to solve is that we will find several versions installed within the vm, and we must point to one or another version according to our use.